MJodkowski/Game-of-Fifteen/README.md

 # GAME OF FIFTEEN
-Created using Create-React-App with CSS Modules.A
+Created using Create-React-App with CSS Modules.

 Note: Please add the page to the home screen to ensure optimal performance on mobile devices